700 Series Shinkansen: 16-car C sets

 Before entering passenger service, JR Central set C46 was used on a series of test runs from late January 2003 fitted with streamlined bogie covers on all cars and flush diaphragm covers between cars 16/15 and 15/14.
 These modifications were removed before the unit entered revenue service.
 Flush diaphragm covers were used on future trains, such as the N700 series.

 Between October 2008 and June 2009, JR Central's fleet of 60 700 series sets underwent modifications to increase the acceleration from the original 1.6 to 2 km/h/son the Tokaido Shinkansen to improve timetable planning flexibility.

 During fiscal 2011, eight JR Central "C" sets (C11 to C18) were transferred to JR-West to replace its fleet of nine 300 series sets scheduled to be withdrawn by spring 2012.

 Withdrawals of 700 series sets began in July 2011 with the withdrawal of set C4.
 It continued in 2013 (sets C1, C2, C3, C5 - C8) and in 2014 (C9, C10, C20 - C24).

 The remaining 700 series sets were removed from regularly scheduled Tokaido Shinkansen services from 1 December 2019.
 The last Tokaido Shinkansen 700 series run from Tokyo to Shin-Osaka had been scheduled to take place on 8 March 2020, but was cancelled due to the outbreak of COVID-19 in Japan.
 This cancellation resulted in the last 700 series Tokaido Shinkansen run taking place a week earlier on 1 March 2020.

 Formation

 The 16-car C sets are formed as follows, with car 1 at the Hakata (west) end.

 Cars 5 and 12 each have one single-arm pantograph.

 Interior

 16-car B sets (700-3000 series)

-These are the units owned by JR-West for use on through Hikari services from Tokyo, displacing the 100 series stock previously used on these services.
+These are the units owned by JR-West for use on through Hikari services from Tokyo, displacing the 100 series V Grand Hikari stock previously used on these services.
+With the timetable revision following the opening of Shinagawa Station in October 2003, the number of Nozomi trains increased significantly, and they were also used for the Nozomi service.
 A total of 15 units were delivered from June 2001 to January 2006.
 These trains use the same bogies as the JR-West 500 series sets.
 Other differences include LED destination indicator panels, white pantograph side fences, "JR 700" logos on the cab sides, and also different seat designs.